Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 Consuming enough healthy fats, while limiting your carbs, will help your body transition to burning fat easier.
 Fat will be transformed into ketones in order to be used up for energy.

 Remember to not go overboard with it, though – calories still matter.
-You can allow yourself to not limit calories too much in the first couple of days, in order to help your body switch to ketosis faster, but the keto diet is still not a free pass to eating all the fat.
+You can allow yourself to not limit calories too much in the first couple of days, in order to help your body switch to ketosis faster, but a low carb diet or a ketogenic diet is still not a free pass to eating all the fat.

 #6.
 Consume MCT Oil